-Oracle just released its Top 10 Cloud Predictions 2019 report forecasting the future of enterprise cloud by 2025.
-Not surprising, the findings suggest no slowing of cloud technology or its impact.
+Oracle just released its Top 10 Cloud Predictions 2019 report forecasting the state of enterprise cloud by 2025.
+Not surprising, the future of SaaS is looking rosy.
+Findings suggest no slowing of cloud technology or its impact.
 What is surprising, however, is how few finance and technology leaders are actually prepared to manage the parade of SaaS into their companies.

 We've talked about the importance of having an effective SaaS Management Process in place and the predictions prove that it's never too early to establish it in your organization.
 The next six years will show nothing less than the spectacular acceleration of more cloud use as companies design and develop new technologies, pricing and capabilities to feed the appetites of cloud-crazy companies.

 It’s in this future reality – one where SaaS consumption is anything but gradual – that company leadership needs to be aware of what these predictions mean.
 Let's deep dive into three that will have profound effects on the way we do business.

 Prediction #1: 80% of all enterprise (and mission-critical) workloads will move to the cloud.

 The transitional effort will rely on tools to improve the flexibility, reliability and efficiency of this transition.

 Enterprises’ massive consumption of cloud resources will continue as mission-critical applications (e.g., those apps that cannot afford to suffer downtime) will near-universally convert from on-premise, private data centers to the public cloud.
 This migration is a certainty, and not necessarily notable in terms of explosive SaaS use.
 What is notable is the accompanying surge of migration tools and supporting application use required to streamline the path to the cloud.